≡ Menu

 How does it happen?

-Usually fractured teeth occur from either general wear and tear with age or due to trauma like an injury.
-It can also have to do with or lead to dental disease if not treated.
+Usually, fractured teeth occur from either general wear and tear with age or trauma like an injury.
+It can also affect or lead to dental disease if not treated.

-If your dog has a dental fracture he or she may not eat as much as before, due to pain in the mouth.
+If your dog has a dental fracture, it may not eat as much as before due to pain in the mouth.
 Many dogs, however, do not have any symptoms.

 Diagnosis of an Uncomplicated Dental Fracture in Dogs

-When you take your dog to a vet dentist, he or she will definitely do dental x-rays before making a decision about treatment.
-Only after seeing the x-rays will he or she know the treatment plan.
+When you take your dog to a vet dentist, they will o dental X-rays before deciding on treatment; only after seeing the X-rays will they know the treatment plan.
 The x-ray will show if there is damage to the pulp chamber, tooth root, and more.
-The severity of the damage distinguishes between uncomplicated fractures and complicated tooth fractures.
+The severity of the injury distinguishes between uncomplicated fractures and complicated tooth fractures.

 Should you get treatment for dental fractures in a dog?